StormTeam Outlook: Monday, December 5th

-Thanks for reading, and enjoy the rest of your workweek!
+Thanks for reading and enjoy the start to your workweek!

 WDIO Meteorologist Dan Romano